Once upon a time….

 An ad (or a web site) are really stories.
 A story that you tell about yourself, your company, and your customers.
-Why you.
-What results you get.
-How your customers feel about it.
+A story about why you’re different.

 “It started with a single seed.
 One single tomato seed that became an empire.”